-- 2.2.1.1 The methods and procedures the site uses to meet the requirements of the SQF Food Safety Code for Animal Feed Manufacturing shall be maintained in electronic and/or hard copy documentation.
+- 2.2.1.1 The methods and procedures the site uses to meet the requirements of the SQF Food Safety Code: Dietary Supplements Manufacturing shall be maintained in electronic and/or hard copy documentation.
 They will be made available to relevant staff and include: - i.
 A summary of the organization's food safety policies and the methods it will apply to meet the requirements of this standard; - ii.
 The food safety policy statement and organization chart; - iii.
 The processes and products included in the scope of certification; - iv.
-Food safety regulations that apply to the manufacturing site and to the country of sale (if known); - v.
+Food safety and dietary supplement regulations that apply to the manufacturing site and the country(ies) of sale (if known); - v.
 Raw material, ingredient, packaging, and finished product specifications; - vi.
-Food safety procedures, pre-requisite programs, food safety plans; - vii.
-Process controls that impact product safety; and - viii.
-Other documentation necessary to support the development and the implementation, maintenance, and control of the SQF System. - 2.2.1.2 Food safety plans, Good Manufacturing Practices, and all relevant aspects of the SQF System shall be reviewed, updated, and communicated as needed when any changes implemented have an impact on the site's ability to deliver safe feed. - All changes to food safety plans, Good Manufacturing Practices, and other aspects of the SQF System shall be validated or justified prior to their implementation.
+Food safety procedures, prerequisite programs, food safety plans;

+- vii.
+Production and process control procedures and specifications supporting or impacting regulatory limits/claims and food safety; and - viii.
+Other documentation necessary to support the development, implementation, maintenance, and control of the SQF System. - 2.2.1.2 Food safety plans, Good Manufacturing Practices, and all relevant aspects of the SQF System shall be reviewed, updated, and communicated as needed when any changes implemented have an impact on the site's ability to deliver safe dietary supplements.

+All changes to food safety plans, Good Manufacturing Practices, and other aspects of the SQF System shall be validated or justified prior to their implementation.

 The reasons for the change shall be documented.